godfreybrew/CybersecurityMaster/README.md

 __Some steps to conduct phishing attack :__
 1. Create a similar web page as an official one,
+2. Listen good music (it is important),
-2. Create a mail similar to an official mail of the site,
+3. Create a mail similar to an official mail of the site,
 3. Send an email to someone and try to do him click on YOUR website (the wrong one),
 4. Get the identifiers and  passwords/credit cards.